sauliiin/Loki-and-Grafana/README.md

 | event = "Strategy lookup completed"
 | function = "main_lookup_strategy"
 ```
-This gave me exactly **one line per request_id** — perfect for accurate analysis. ✅

-But how did I figure that out?

-Because I'm a Jedi, obviously. 😏

-But I also copied some log lines into a JSON file and analyzed them in VS Code to figure out which field was **not repeated across all lines**, but also **not missing in any request_id** — that’s how I narrowed it down.

-> *“Patience you must have, young Padawan — in the logs, truth hides deep.”* 🧙‍♂️
 ---

-If you’ve made it this far — congrats! 🎉
-You’re no longer a Padawan.
-You’re ready to master LogQL like a true Jedi. 🧙‍♂️
+If you've made it this far, congratulations! 🎉 You are no longer a Padawan.
+You are ready to master LogQL like a true Jedi. 🧙‍♂️